nebulastream/nebulastream-query-generator/README.md

 # Installation

-Please make sure to install following dependencies before working with this project:
+The [requirements.txt](requirements.txt) file should list all Python libraries that this project depend on, and they will be installed using

-`pip install click`
+`pip install -r requirements.txt`

 # How To Run